 - Reports are restricted to the management of the service organization, user entities, and user auditor

 - Intended for a broader range of users

 - Reports are generally restricted

-- Simplified version of a SOC 2 report covering the same subject matter
+- A simplified version of a SOC 2 report covering the same subject matter

 - General-use report

 - Can be freely distributed and posted on a website